Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Algorithm

 \subsection{Loss function}

-In this section we explain the loss function that is used to train the model $\mathcal{M}$ in a continual learning setting.
-We incorporate a regularization term into the loss function that penalizes moving along the ``prohibited'' directions.
-The loss function that is used to train the model on the $i^{\text{th}}$ task takes the form:
+We next explain the loss function that is used to train the model $\mathcal{M}$ in a continual learning setting.
+From Section \ref{sec:observation}, we recognize that the matrix $G$ formed by the gradients obtained from the current task can be used to describe the properties of the loss landscape.
+Furthermore, we can incorporate it as a regularization term into the loss function to prevent the increment of loss for the current task when training for a future task.
+Therefore, the loss function that is used to train the model on the $i^{\text{th}}$ task takes the form:

-where $\xi$ is a training example, $L_{ce}$ is a cross-entropy loss, $\lambda$ is a hyperparameter controlling the regularization, $ENC^j(\cdot)$ denotes the operation of the encoder of the autoencoder trained on task $j$, and $x_j^*$ are the parameters of model $\mathcal{M}$ obtained at the end of training the model on the $j^{\text{th}}$ task.
+where $\xi$ is a training example, $L_{ce}$ is a cross-entropy loss, $\lambda$ is a hyperparameter controlling the strength of the regularization, $G^j$ is the regularization matrix whose columns are the sampled gradients, and $x_j^*$ are the parameters of model $\mathcal{M}$ obtained at the end of training the model on the $j^{\text{th}}$ task.
+However, directly saving matrix $G^j$ will make the algorithm become \textit{intractable}.
+Thus, we instead introduce an autoencoder $ENC^j$ to approximate Eq. \ref{eq:general_obj} by:

+where $ENC^j(\cdot)$ is the operation of the encoder of the autoencoder trained on task $j$.
+The linear autoencoders with appropriate regularization are able to recover the principal components of gradients~\cite{NEURIPS2020_4dd9cec1}.
+The top principal components correspond to the directions where the loss changes the quickest and we consider these directions as the prohibited directions.
+This is well-aligned with our observations from Section \ref{sec:observation}.